-The information provided in a promotion or in advertising must coincide with the information authorised along with the marketing authorisation.
-Likewise, according to Supreme Decree $N^{\circ}$ 016-2011-SA, the promotion and advertisement of drugs must include the information that appears in the technical specifications and must be legible, clear, truthful, accurate, complete and updated.
+The information provided in a promotion or in advertising must coincide with the information authorised, along with the marketing authorisation.
+Likewise, according to Supreme Decree N° 016-2011-SA, the promotion and advertisement of drugs must include information that appears in the technical specifications and must be legible, clear, truthful, accurate, complete and updated, and in the Spanish language.